Frequently Asked Questions

 Is class attendance really that important ?

-Absolutely!
 Consistent class attendance is vital for the overall success and progress of each dancer.
 Without steady attendance and commitment, it’s challenging to achieve the desired results.
 Missing classes can impact a child’s development in dance, and they will start to feel lost and disconnected from their peers.
 Our goal is for all dancers to not just participate but to feel in control of their learning and dancing experience.

 Do I need to read the Terms and Conditions ?